 Yule is one of the Sabbats that blends almost seamlessly with its Christian holiday equivalent: Christmas.
-Christians have appropriated so many pagan things from Yule, but left them so relatively unchanged that even your Catholic mother-in-law won’t notice a thing.
+Christians have appropriated so many pagan things from Yule, but left them so relatively unchanged that even your Catholic mother-in-law won’t suspect a thing.
 The noticeable exceptions to this rule are the date (Yule is the 21st, four days before Christmas) and holiday cards.

 This year I really wanted to send out Yule cards, so I went on a quest.
 My first stop was Barnes & Noble.
 There I found an amazing selection of cards, one of which had a great image of the Holly King (I mean, SANTA CLAUS) on the cover.
 Unfortunately, on the inside it erroneously declared: “Merry Christmas!”
 Whut?
 Why is the Holly King celebrating Christmas?
 I digress … I then turned to the internet for help; here’s what I found.

 Winner!
 The Yuletide Blessings card from Amber Lotus Publishing.
-A set of 12 is currently on sale on their website for $11.99 (I paid more than that on Amazon, but it ships free, so do your research).
+A set of 12 is available on their website for $13.99 (I paid more than that on Amazon, but it ships free, so do your research).
 Inside it reads, “Warm wishes for this Winter Solstice.”
-They have a lot of other cards which means, thankfully, I will be able to buy Yule cards from them for years before I have to find a replacement.
-They have cards for many different denominations as well.
-I think this card works even if you’re in the broom closet, but they have some good, vaguely-pagan holidays cards that are even less suspect than this one.
+They have a lot of other cards which means that I will be able to buy Yule cards from them for years before I have to find a replacement.
+Amber Lotus has cards for many different denominations as well and they range from serious to humorous.
+I think the card I selected works even if you’re in the broom closet, but they have some good, vaguely-pagan holidays cards that are even less suspect than this one.